 VIDEO: DR. JEFFREY SAMMONS ON JIMMIE DEVOE

 On Feb.
-17, historian and professor Dr. Jeffrey Sammons visited PGA headquarters and the PGA Museum of Golf to commemorate Black History Month.
+17, 2011, historian and professor Dr. Jeffrey Sammons visited PGA headquarters and the PGA Museum of Golf to commemorate Black History Month.
 At PGA HQ, Sammons presented an in-depth look at the life and impact of Jimmie DeVoe, one of the first African-Americans to gain PGA membership, a trailblazing player and a noted instructor to many celebrities and other prominent amateurs.

-RODNEY GREEN AND INNISBROOK RESORT
+PROFILE: RODNEY GREEN AND INNISBROOK RESORT

-The famed Innisbrook Resort is well-known for four championship courses, a PGA Tour event and its elite service to guests.
+The famed Innisbrook Resort near Tampa is well-known for four championship courses, a PGA Tour event and its elite service to guests.
 But it's also gaining recognition for changing the way the sport is viewed in the African-American community.

-BIG MOMENTS, GREAT PEOPLE
+TIMELINE: BIG MOMENTS, GREAT PEOPLE

 From John Shippen breaking barriers at the 1896 U.S. Open to Tiger Woods shattering virtually every PGA Tour record of consequence, African-Americans have played a significant role in the development of golf down through the years.
-Here is a timeline of their noteworthy achievements on and off the course, and a photo gallery of prominent players:
+Here is a timeline of their noteworthy achievements on and off the course, and a photo gallery of prominent players.

 In November of 2009, The PGA of America bestowed honorary membership on John Shippen, Bill Spiller and Ted Rhodes, three great trailblazers whose efforts ultimately led to the opening of professional golf up to all players.
 Boxing great Joe Louis received honorary membership at the same time.

-SEE: African-American pioneers photo gallery
+GALLERY: African-American pioneers photo gallery

-COLLECTING AND PRESERVING A VITAL GOLF LEGACY
+PGA AND USGA: COLLECTING AND PRESERVING A VITAL GOLF LEGACY

-MCDANIEL REVISITS SIGNIFICANT LIVES
+VIDEO: MCDANIEL REVISITS SIGNIFICANT LIVES